HacKanCuBa/blake2signer/docs/docs/details.md

 ### Mixing signers

-You can't mix and match signers, and that's on purpose: internally, to protect signed data to be mishandled, the `personalisation` parameter is populated with the signer characteristics such as its encoder, its class, its serializer and compressor if any, etc - additionally to the given value -.
+You can't mix and match signers, and that's on purpose: internally, to protect signed data to be mishandled, the `personalisation` parameter is populated with the signer characteristics such as its encoder, its class, its serializer, and compressor if any, etc - additionally to the given value -.
 This prevents a malicious user to use certain signed data to unsign it with a different signer.

 However, you shouldn't solely rely on this characteristic: always set a proper `personalisation` value for the signer, even if it is the only signer in your application.
 See [examples](examples.md#using-personalisation) to know more.

 ??? example "Mixing signers example 1"
+    === "Source"

         ```python
         """Mixing signers example 1."""

         from blake2signer import Blake2Signer
         from blake2signer.encoders import HexEncoder
         from secrets import token_hex

         secret = b'it is OK to use the same secret for all signers'

         s = Blake2Signer(secret, encoder=HexEncoder)
         signed = s.sign(token_hex(8))
-    print(signed)
+        print('Signed:', signed)

         s = Blake2Signer(secret)  # Use default base64 encoder
         s.unsign(signed)  # InvalidSignatureError: signature is not valid
         ```

+    === "Output"

+        ```
+        Signed: b'41A815EB18C4EEE5086A7ABE247C4A59EFE4226A00FF0E29.471990bd764ee8de'
+        Traceback (most recent call last):
+          File "<stdin>", line 1, in <module>
+          File ".../blake2signer/blake2signer/signers.py", line 135, in unsign
+            return self._unsign(self._decompose(self._force_bytes(signed_data)))
+          File ".../blake2signer/blake2signer/bases.py", line 480, in _unsign
+            raise InvalidSignatureError('signature is not valid')
+        blake2signer.errors.InvalidSignatureError: signature is not valid
+        ```

 ??? example "Mixing signers example 2"
+    === "Source"

         ```python
         """Mixing signers example 2."""

         from blake2signer import Blake2SerializerSigner
         from blake2signer import Blake2Signer
         from blake2signer import Blake2TimestampSigner
         from blake2signer import errors

         secret = 'el problema es estructural'
         data = 'facundo castro presente'

         t_signer = Blake2TimestampSigner(secret)
         s_signer = Blake2SerializerSigner(secret)
         signer = Blake2Signer(secret)

         try:
             t_signer.unsign(s_signer.dumps(data), max_age=5.5)
         except errors.InvalidSignatureError as exc:
-        print(repr(exc))  # InvalidSignatureError('signature is not valid')
+            print('Error:', repr(exc))  # InvalidSignatureError('signature is not valid')

         try:
             signer.unsign(t_signer.sign(data))
         except errors.InvalidSignatureError as exc:
-        print(repr(exc))  # InvalidSignatureError('signature is not valid')
+            print('Error:', repr(exc))  # InvalidSignatureError('signature is not valid')

         try:
             s_signer.loads(signer.sign(data))
         except errors.InvalidSignatureError as exc:
-        print(repr(exc))  # InvalidSignatureError('signature is not valid')
+            print('Error:', repr(exc))  # InvalidSignatureError('signature is not valid')

         # Any and all combinations will produce an `InvalidSignatureError`...
+        ```

+    === "Output"

+        ```
+        Error: InvalidSignatureError('signature is not valid')
+        Error: InvalidSignatureError('signature is not valid')
+        Error: InvalidSignatureError('signature is not valid')
         ```

 !!! note
     You could find your way to trick one class into accepting data generated by the other, but you really shouldn't! (the [tests](https://gitlab.com/hackancuba/blake2signer/-/tree/main/blake2signer/tests) may show you how if you are interested).